Online Inquiry Form

 In 2011, the California Bureau for Private Postsecondary Education recognized that Union Institute & University (which had been authorized by the Bureau to operate centers and offer programs in California since 1983) was qualified, by reason of its regional accreditation, to be exempt from the need for authorization to operate in California.
 This exempt status continues indefinitely, unless the state’s regulations change or the university loses its accreditation.

-In January 2014, the Massachusetts Board of Higher Education Commission voted to authorize UI&U’s Bachelor of Arts in Liberal Studies, Master of Arts in Counseling Psychology, and Doctor of Psychology degrees.
+In January 2014, the Massachusetts Board of Higher Education Commission voted to authorize Union Institute & University’s Bachelor of Arts in Liberal Studies, Master of Arts with a major in Clinical Mental Health Counseling, and Doctor of Psychology degrees.
 Fully online programs do not require authorization to enroll Massachusetts residents, as there is no physical presence in the state.
 Students enrolled in programs other than the three listed may not carry out internships, practica, or other field learning in Massachusetts.
 Find out more information about the Board.

 The Ohio Board of Regents has authorized all degree programs offered by Union Institute & University.